HamzaQahoush/Reading-Notes-401/react1.md

 * **Virtual Document Object Model**: Virtual Document Object Model

 React creates an in-memory data structure cache which computes the changes made and then updates the browser.
 This allows a special feature that enables the programmer to code as if the whole page is rendered on each change whereas react library only renders components that actually change.
 React creates an in-memory data structure cache which computes the changes made and then updates the browser.
 This allows a special feature that enables the programmer to code as if the whole page is rendered on each change whereas react library only renders components that actually change.

+## What is Tailwind CSS
+Tailwind is a utility-first CSS framework.
+In contrast to other CSS frameworks like Bootstrap or Materialize CSS it doesn’t come with predefined components.
+Instead Tailwind CSS operates on a lower level and provides you with a set of CSS helper classes.
+By using this classes you can rapidly create custom design with ease.
+Tailwind CSS is not opinionated and let’s you create you own unique design.